taito10000/T-seq/README.md

 Atm. sequencer works in simulator (f.e. midi out -> Audio Midi Studio / Connect -> Logic Pro ) GUI is a mess and todo-list is long.
 In v.
-0.03 I'll support old iPad which I happen to have, and will be able to test hardware.
+0.03 I'll support old iPad which I happen to have, and will be able to test the hardware.

 T-seq uses AudioKit framework.